26 years, 00 months, 00 days

 Last year, on the day she turned 25, he ruined it obliquely.
 Even now, he can't remember what his wife and his mother were arguing about that day.
 Perhaps they were battling over his wife's "charmingly plebian" clothing (his mother's words).
 Or maybe it was over the Malfoy house-elves' "penchant for petty theft" (also his mother's words).
 Whatever infuriated the two women, he only vaguely tracked their conversation, focusing instead on the book he always opened whenever they started sparring.

 By the time his attention drifted up from his book, it was too late.
 Instead of the happy resolution that usually followed their fights, he found two sets of eyes glaring.
-At him.

 Well? his wife had demanded.
 Which of us is right?